Lifespan: 14 – 16 years

 Common Health Problems: Heart disease, eye disease, loose kneecaps

 Chihuahuas are usually small enough to fit in a purse, with slightly curled tails and heart-shaped faces.
 One of the smallest pedigree dogs in the world, Chihuahuas are extremely compact.
 They come in a variety of colors and two coat lengths, giving these fun-loving dogs gorgeous looks to complement any family.

 You’ll find two coat types in Chihuahuas: short and long coats.
 No matter their coat length, Chihuahuas come in a variety of colors such as:³

 - Fawn and white

-Large, upright, broad, and slightly round at the tip give these Chihuahuas their characteristically perky expressions.
+Large, upright, broad, and slightly round at the tip, Chihuahua ears help provide their characteristically perky expressions.